Suunto Zoop Novo Dive Computer Review – Divers Buying Advice

-The most important aspect that you should be looking for in a dive computer is whether it is built for amateurs or professionals.
-As far as the Suunto Zoop Novo Dive Computer is concerned, it is built for entry level scuba divers.
+The most crucial aspect that you should be looking for in a scuba diving computer is whether it is built for amateurs or professionals.
+As far as the Suunto Zoop Novo Scuba Computer is concerned, its design matches the needs of entry-level scuba divers.

-As per the requirements of a beginner scuba diver, this computer comes with a big display screen so that the diver does not have to experience any difficulties in reading the information being displayed.
-Basically, the information can easily be read at a glance due to the size of the display.
+As per the requirements of a beginner of the sport, the Zoop Novo is an entry-level dive computer that comes with a big display screen so that the diver does not have to experience any difficulties in reading the information being displayed.
+The data can easily be read at a glance due to the size of the display.

 - Simple to use

 - All features that an entry-level diver could need

 - Large logbook to store dive information

 - Off Mode to take the computer out of dive mode completely